 Full participation in society is the top goal in Sweden’s disability policy.

 Sweden’s national objective of disability is based on the UN Convention on the Rights of Persons with Disabilities.
-Its policy is to ‘achieve equitable living conditions and full participation in a diverse society for people with disabilities’.
+Sweden's policy is to ‘achieve equitable living conditions and full participation in a diverse society for people with disabilities’.

 One intent with this objective is to help increase gender equality and ensure that a child-rights perspective is taken into account.